kernelsmith/about/README.md

 ####Long Version

+* Senior Security Researcher, Hewlett-Packard's Zero Day Initiative, Austin, TX July 2013 - Present

+  Evaluate and reverse engineer submitted and self-discovered zero-day vulnerabilities for exploitability, root-cause analysis, and submission to affected vendors for remediation.
+Design and maintain internal resources for tracking and discovering vulnerabilities as well as intellectual property management.

 * Senior Security Researcher, NSS Labs, Austin, TX  2012 - 2013

   Researched and applied exploitation, evasion, & obfuscation techniques to add